Table of Contents

 In particular, Crow said, Wilsonart’s THINSCAPE Performance Tops “revolutionize” the countertop by offering “next-level durability and performance … modern, ultra-thin and sleek.”

 One of the biggest benefits of Formica’s decorative surfaces has always been their cleanability.
-At the onset of COVID19, however, the company “leaned in” to the new demands for clean surfaces and retested its laminates against EPA’s approved list of products for cleaning and disinfecting.
-It published the results, along with cleaning guidelines, on its website at formica.com/clean to ensure that customers who specify or use the surfaces can ensure their proper care and maintenance.
+At the onset of COVID-19, however, the company “leaned in” to the new demands for clean surfaces and retested its laminates against EPA’s approved list of products for cleaning and disinfecting.
+It published the results and cleaning guidelines on its website at formica.com/clean to ensure that customers who specify or use the surfaces can ensure their proper care and maintenance.

 “Color and style used to be the top priority for interior design, but we’ve seen a dramatic shift to designers focusing first and foremost on the cleanliness of surfaces in this new environment,” said Amy Gath, vice president of marketing for Formica Group North America.

 Among product lines particularly well-suited to the new environment are Everform solid surface, which is durable and non-porous, and FENIX, a super matte and anti-fingerprint surface that Formica is reintroducing to North America with its sister company, Arpa Industriale, Gath said.
-Everform has been especially popular in health care, while FENIX has done well in retail and for cabinet doors across all settings, she said.
+She said Everform has been especially popular in health care, while FENIX has done well in retail and for cabinet doors across all settings.

-ASI curates dimensional wood panels, high-performing hardwoods, luxury vinyl and porcelain, along with natural stone and decorative surfacing material.
+ASI curates dimensional wood panels, high-performing hardwoods, luxury vinyl and porcelain, natural stone, and decorative surfacing material.

-Chief Creative Officer Nancy Jackson said ASI is known for innovative and solution-based products, so it pivoted to offer finishes that have antimicrobial coatings and antivirus protection that go beyond being nonporous and that are able to withstand industrial cleaners.
+Chief Creative Officer Nancy Jackson said ASI is known for innovative and solution-based products, so it pivoted to offer finishes with antimicrobial coatings and antivirus protection that go beyond being nonporous and able to withstand industrial cleaners.

 The company has seen an increased awareness and demand for these products driven from the designer and client side across all market segments, she said.